binrush/thousands2/deploy/README.md

 ## Security

 - The application runs as a non-root user `thousands2`
-- SSL certificates are automatically managed by Certbot
+- SSL certificates are automatically managed by Certbot (when enabled)
 - OAuth credentials are passed via environment variables
 - Automatic security updates are enabled
 - Sensitive variables are encrypted using Ansible Vault
 - Each host can have its own OAuth secret
+- SSL can be disabled by setting `enable_ssl: false` in `group_vars/all.yml`

 ## Maintenance

-- SSL certificates are automatically renewed
+- SSL certificates are automatically renewed (when SSL is enabled)
 - The application automatically restarts on failure
 - Logs can be viewed with `journalctl -u thousands2`